The Work, Home-School Juggling Act

 - Create ground rules and a routine for parents:

 - Plan a schedule that works for both parents if you’re both juggling work.
 Communicate daily about the routine, what’s working well, any concerns, and how it needs to be tweaked (or drastically re-written!).
+Daily communication prevents resentments building up.

 - Check in with your kids daily to hear their feedback, concerns and ideas about being at home all the time.
 What’s working, what could be better, what questions do they have?
+Remember to take a step back and to take a reality check about what this is like for them.
+We’re struggling.
+They are too and it’s easy to underestimate the impact of uncertainty and social isolation on their mindsets, wellbeing and behaviour.
+As adults, we have to be able to show empathy and put ourselves in their shoes, even when we’re feeling the pressure.

 - Find healthy coping strategies.
 It’s tempting to reach for the wine or chocolate when we’re watching the news to keep up to date but we’re sabotaging our ability to sleep well and feel physically well.
 Self-care is critical right now as we take on the additional challenge of caring for our kids 24/7.